 I doubt I am am the only knucklehead who is a sucker for antique, brass candle sticks.
 I can’t resist them.
 I do better at resisting candelabras, but I saw this faux brass number at Target and couldn’t pass it up.
 I imagined it full of black tapers for Halloween and into the cart it went.
-That’s exactly how I used it, but I kept it up and away from the kids because, as you can see, the standard size tapers were too big.
+That’s exactly how I used it, but I kept it up and away from the kids because, as you can see, the standard size tapers were too thin.

 It happens.
 Unless your candlestick/candelabra designer also manufacturers candles, finding candles to fit can be a challenge–even when the candlestick claims to be a standard size.
 I stopped buying hand-dipped beeswax candles (my favorite), because the sizing was so unpredictable.

 I can finally go back to buying hand-dipped candles!
 I don’t know why it didn’t occur to me sooner to use my Museum Wax–also called Quake Hold! here in California–to anchor the skinny candles in wide holes, but better late than never.
 Did I miss the obvious?
 Maybe.
 Forgive me if I’m posting on the obvious, but this has been a game changer for me.
 I’m too excited not to share what you’ve probably been doing for years.